 750:154-155-156.
 MUSIC LITERATURE I, II, III.
-2 credits each.

 Sequential.
 Familiarization of student with large body of musical material from all branches of music writing; for vocal and instrumental, solo and ensemble, symphonic and choral groups.
 Special attention given to style and structural procedures by principal composers.
 Designed for students with some musical background.
-(Students seeking a non-professional, music appreciation course should refer to 301, 302 and 303.)
+(Students seeking a non-pro-

 750:157.
 STUDENT RECITAL.
 1 hour, 0 credit.
 (Freshmen and Sophomores).